 A numb tongue can be the result of lingual nerve damage during dental treatment.
 The nerve for sensation to the tongue is called the lingual nerve.

-On the other hand, a numb lip will be the result of inferior alveolar nerve damage.
+On the other hand, a numb lip or chin will usually be the result of inferior alveolar nerve damage.
+Sometimes it is caused by damage to the mental nerve, which is just under the gum between the two lower premolar teeth.
 It can feel like a numb mouth, although it affects just one side of the lower lip.

 In routine dental procedures, it is very unusual for a numb tongue or a numb lip to be totally permanent.
 At times, it may take up to 18 months for complete return of normal sensation, but most cases need less than this.

 This is due to the fact that nerve injuries during dental treatment rarely result in the nerve endings being separated by more than a millimeter or so.
 When the endings are close together like this, they can regenerate.

 This is a very different situation to when nerves are damaged in some kind of major accident, involving power tools or a car smash.

 When can this damage occur?
 The two most frequent procedures are during the removal of an impacted wisdom tooth, and the surgical placement of a dental implant in the lower jaw to replace a back tooth.

 During impacted wisdom tooth removal, the tooth to be removed is usually buried under the gum.
 The lingual nerve for the tongue runs just under the gum next to the wisdom tooth, on the inside where your tongue rests against the gum.

 To remove an impacted tooth, some bone around the tooth has to be removed before it can be taken out.
 During this procedure, the possibility of nerve damage resulting in a numb tongue will always at the forefront of the surgeon's mind.